- Sarah Breitenbach

 History: Urban Teachers launched its teacher preparation program in 2009.
-Since then, the organization has welcomed 950 aspiring teachers and expanded to 216 schools, teaching nearly 100,000 students in Baltimore, DC and Dallas/Fort Worth.
+Since 2010, the organization has welcomed 950 aspiring teachers and expanded to 216 schools, teaching nearly 100,000 students in Baltimore, DC and Dallas/Fort Worth.

 Founders: Urban Teachers was founded by Jennifer Green and Christina Hall.